In this article, we share practical driving tips for Ireland and what to consider when planning a road trip in the stunning Emerald isle.

 The steering wheel is on the right side of the car and the gear stick is on the left of the driver.

-The pedals are in the same position as in American of continental Europe cars: the gear is on the left, the break in the centre and accelerator on your right.
+The pedals are in the same position as in American of continental Europe cars: the gear is on the left, the break in the center and accelerator on your right.

 Signs reminding you of driving on the left are usually well visible near airports and when entering the motorway and become more scarce or non existent on local, smaller roads.